CMPT371Team1/Checklist/README.md

 6. Bug Report?

 ####Risk Officer:
 1. Have I done a scan lately?
-Scans should be done by Day3 AND Day 10.
+Scans should be done by Day3 AND Day -4.
 2. Have I talked to people in the team and sensed any upcoming risks?
-3. Risk report - When is that due?
-Am I writing it yet?
+3. Risk report - When is that due (Day -4)?
+Have I started working on that?
 4. Remember there must be 10 risks identified per ID, with proper mitigation and contingency plans.

 ####Build Manager: